Wednesday 13th May 2020

 • In the near future, administrators will be able to limit Microsoft Bookings to specific users within the organization.
 We will update this post with those details when they are available.

-Your end users will access Bookings from the Office 365 App Launcher in the upper left corner of the browser in Office 365.
+Your customers end users will access Bookings from the Office 365 App Launcher in the upper left corner of the browser in Office 365.
 As a web application, Bookings is only accessible online.

 • To allow all users access to Bookings, there is no action required.
 This is the default.